 How your child plays the game is more important than winning or losing – it’s about how you play the game.
 When your child understands this, she’ll be a ‘good sport’ and have fun playing, no matter whether she wins or loses.

 Winning is a great feeling, and it’s OK for your child to feel proud of being the winner.
 It’s also important for your child to be a good winner.
 This means showing sympathy and support to the losing team or player.
-If you can, try to discourage your child from boasting and instead highlight the fun that everyone had playing the game.
+If you can, try to discourage your child from boasting.
+Instead you can highlight the fun that everyone had playing the game.

 Sometimes it’s hard to turn losing into a good experience for your child.
 But emphasising how well your child played is really important in helping him handle bad feelings.
 Praise your child’s efforts.
 For example, ‘You were great at helping the younger kids’ or ‘You followed the rules really well’.

 Children – and even adults – find it easier to lose in a game of luck than in a game of skill.
 This is because losing a game of chance doesn’t say anything about you or your abilities.
 If your child is having difficulty dealing with losing, try playing games of chance first, then build up to skill-based activities.